8Sided Blog

 As for this spot on the web, 8sided.blog is my pet project, my pride and joy, my journal of personal interests, and my digital thinking cap.
 It keeps me sane.
 If you want to add a dose of sanity to your life, I suggest starting a blog filled with your obsessions and ramblings.
 Here’s how.

 A quick bit of housekeeping: 8sided.blog remains ad-free and I rarely use affiliate links (I’ll let you know when I do).
-This site and the newsletter run solely on grit, a love of writing, an insatiable curiosity, interactions with my readers, and money out of my pocket.
+This site and the newsletter (on hiatus) run solely on grit, a love of writing, an insatiable curiosity, interactions with my readers, and money out of my pocket.
 If you’d like to help out with the latter — any amount is appreciated — you can buy me a vegan chalupa.

 ❋-❋-❋-❋-❋-❋-❋-❋